ubclaunchpad/rocket2/docs/Deployment.md

 and may prevent the server from running in some cases, which is why increasing the number of worker threads beyond 1 is not recommended.**

+If need-be, Inertia can [help provision an instance for you][inert].

 Should you wish to set up your own Rocket 2 instance for deployment, you should first be able to set up a Rocket 2 instance for testing on a local computer with `ngrok` forwarding.
 If you have successfully set up an instance on a remote